marksweiss/sofine/README.rst

 user, scrape all the tickers for the securities in that portfolio, and add those keys and whatever data it finds to the data set being built.
 This plugin has a value of ``True`` for ``adds_keys``.

+NOTE: A common design pattern is to start a chain of calls with a plugin that adds keys, and then pass those keys to one or more plugins that don't add keys but rather retrieve data for that set of keys.

 Plugins also have three methods. ``get_data`` is not implemented in the base class and must be implemented by you in your plugin.
 This method